Chinese-American Planning Council: Brooklyn branch

 In response to the growing needs of Chinese Americans in Brooklyn, the CPC Brooklyn branch was established in 1979 on Church Avenue.
-Since then CPC Brooklyn branch has grown to serve over 600 individuals daily.
-CPC Brooklyn branch is currently located on 8th Avenue.
-Still, it aims to serve the rapidly increasing Chinese Immigrant population in the borough of Brooklyn, especially in the Sunset Park and Bay Ridge area.
+Since then the CPC Brooklyn branch has grown to serve over 600 individuals daily.
+The Brooklyn branch is currently located on 8th Avenue and aims to serve the rapidly increasing Chinese immigrant population in the borough of Brooklyn, especially in the Sunset Park and Bay Ridge area.

 Some programs offered by the CPC Brooklyn branch office include Beacon and after-school childcare programs.
 Programs that operate out of the branch office include senior services, housing services, and other multi-social service programs.